 - Failing to provide proof of maintenance services (e.g., not keeping service receipts and related paperwork)

 - Installation Warranty:

 In addition to a manufacturer standing behind its products, a reputable HVAC contractor should stand behind the services they offer.
 This means that in addition to providing you with the manufacturer’s warranty, the contractor offers protection in the event that an HVAC unit receives accidental damage during the installation process or problems develop later because of an installation-related issue.
 A good contractor provides a written 100 percent money-back guarantee on all its installation work.
 Contractors that go the extra distance also guarantee the service work that they provide, so you do not have to pay for a technician’s mistake.

 An HVAC warranty should give you peace of mind and assurance that both your contractor and the manufacturer will protect your investment if something goes wrong with the appliance.
 Never hesitate to take your time to comb through the fine details of a warranty and ask questions if something does not make sense – a reputable HVAC contractor will insist that you do.

-At ServiceMark Heating Cooling & Plumbing, we take pride in guiding our customers through this process making sure they do not under or over spend when buying equipment warranties.
+At ServiceMark Heating Cooling & Plumbing, we take pride in guiding our customers through this process making sure they do not under or overspend when buying equipment warranties.
 Please do not hesitate to call our 800-474-5200 number to ask questions about our HVAC installation warranties and workmanship.
-Established in 1951, we have the track record of expert energy efficient HVAC equipment installation.
+Established in 1951, we have a track record of expert energy-efficient HVAC equipment installation.

 Some information courtesy of our friends at AAA Heating and Cooling in Portland Oregon.